 - High Blood Alcohol Cases in California DUI cases

-A Los Angeles DUI prosecutors will look at several factors to decides how to punish a DUI driver.
+Los Angeles DUI prosecutors will look at several factors to decides how to prosecute a DUI in Los Angeles.

 Third, Los Angeles DUI prosecutors will look at the DUI driver’s blood alcohol level.
 The higher the DUI driver’s blood alcohol level, the harder it is to defend the DUI and the more punishment the prosecution will want for a Los Angeles DUI driver.

-Generally speaking, many prosecutors will not file DUI cases in Los Angeles where the blood alcohol level is below .08%.
-This level of alcohol is based on previous scientific research showing that a person cannot drive as carefully as a sober driver when his blood alcohol level above .08% BAC.
-Scientific also shows that the higher the DUI driver’s blood alcohol level, the more dangerous the driver is to the public and to himself.
+Generally speaking, often DUI does not get filed in Los Angeles where the blood alcohol level is below .08%.
+This level of alcohol is based on previous scientific research showing that a person cannot drive as carefully as a sober driver when his blood alcohol level is at .08% or above.
+Scientific research also shows that the higher the DUI driver’s blood alcohol level, the more dangerous the driver is to the public and to himself.

 The DUI law in California developed over the years.
 At first, there was no specific DUI driver’s alcohol level at which you could not drive.
-As scientists started to understand the effects of alcohol, California adopted laws first to set legal DUI driver’s blood alcohol level at below .15% BAC and then lowered it to .10% BAC, eventually reduced it to .08% BAC (the current legal illegal level of aclohol).
+As scientists started to understand the effects of alcohol, California adopted laws first to set legal DUI driver’s blood alcohol level below .15% BAC, then lowered it to .10% BAC, and eventually reducing it to .08% BAC (the current legal illegal level of aclohol).

 But even now many forensic experts on DUI intoxication think that a person who consumes even one drink of alcohol will have much slower reaction time and because of that, he will be a more dangerous driver.
 It will not be surprising if in the next few years, California will make it illegal to drive with a blood alcohol level of .05% for all drivers.
 Currently, this standard is applied to minors only.